 54 million – The number of people expected to travel during Thanksgiving this year.
 Thanksgiving takes the cake, or pie, for the busiest travel day of the year.

 A turkey is pardoned every Thanksgiving.
 Starting in 1947 “The National Thanksgiving Turkey Presentation” would take place at The White House, where the current US president is presented with a live turkey.
 Instead of it becoming the main course for the Thanksgiving meal, this turkey is pardoned and gets to live out their days on a farm.

 Macy’s Thanksgiving Day Parade began in 1924, originally to spur the beginning of Christmas shopping.
 It is estimated that approximately 3 million people attend the parade, and about 44 million more watch it from the comfort of their homes.
 Personally, we love this tradition.

 280 million – The number of Turkeys sold leading up to Thanksgiving.
 About 95% of Americans participate in eating this delicious bird on Thanksgiving Day.
 While there is no official reason stating why the turkey is the preferred main dish for this day, it sure would make calling it something other than “Turkey Day” a little awkward.

 There is an official Thanksgiving postage stamp!
 It was created in 2001 to commemorate the holiday.
 Margaret Cusack is the artist created it to resemble traditional folk-art needlework.

-Cranberries are native to North America, only one in three to be exact.
-They also have many uses in addition to being an essential side for holiday feasts.
-They were used for dying fabrics and medicinal uses by Native Americans.
+Cranberries are native to North America.
+They have many uses in addition to being an essential side for holiday feasts.
+They were used for dying fabrics and making medicines by Native Americans.